kuzzleio/kuzzle/docs/MQ-broker.md

     - MQ_BROKER_ENABLED=1
 ```

-The file docker-compose-test.yml already contains all dependencies for launch Rabbit, you can have a look for a great example.
+The file ``docker-compose-test.yml`` already contains all the needed dependencies to launch Rabbit, you can have a look for a great example.

-## Enable without Docker
+## Enabling the MQ Broker without Docker

-You can enable Kuzzle MQ Broker service by set environment variable MQ_BROKER_ENABLED to 1 and by configuring the file `.kuzzlerc` for set your Rabbit host and port:
+You can enable the Kuzzle MQ Broker service by setting  the environment variable ``MQ_BROKER_ENABLED`` to 1, and by configuring the file `.kuzzlerc` to set your Rabbit host and port:

 ```json
 [...]